 - Wash your hiking shoes before you pack them.
 You never know what kind of foreign bacteria, seeds, or fungus is stuck to the bottom of your shoe that you are introducing to a vulnerable, new environment.
 It could be the equivalent to transmitting the Spanish Flu or COVID-19 (plant version).

-- Avoid purchasing re-purposed natural resources as souvenirs.
+- Avoid purchasing re-purposed natural items as souvenirs (rocks, sand, feathers).

 - Refrain from inhumane animal entertainment.
 A classic example includes riding elephants or visiting zoos that exploit their animals for photo ops.

-- Stay on hiking paths to protect soil from erosion (and avoid getting lost, of course).
+- Stay on hiking paths to protect soil from erosion.

 - Consider that, maybe, some attractions are better respected from afar.